 The present study is a follow-up on an exploratory study on sustainable crop intensification among rice farmers in eastern Uganda.
-Due to the government's efforts to promote rice, it has become a major cash crop.
-With cassava and mattock affected by pests and diseases, rice is also becoming important for food security.
+Due to the government's efforts to promote rice, it has become an important cash crop for people living in eastern Uganda, where extensive swamps and high rainfall create conducive agro-climatic conditions.
+With cassava and matooke affected by pests and diseases, rice is also becoming important for food security.
 According to the Uganda Census of Agriculture, rice production has increased from about 40,000 MT to about 200,000 MT between 2000 and 2009.
-More than 2/3 is produced in the East.
+More than 2/3 of this is produced in the East.

 Past research suggested that, similar to other crops, there is a substantial yield gap for rice in Uganda (Van Campenhout, Bizimungu, and Birungi, 2016, Figure 3.1 on p.5).
-We also find that, in observational data, the use of fertilizer, pesticides and recommended practices such as row planting and proper water management is associated with significantly higher yields.
+We also find that, in observational data, the use of fertilizer, pesticides and recommended practices such as timely transplanting and proper water management is associated with significantly higher yields.
 While some of the farmers did not use these intensification methods because they are not aware to them, others reported they knew them but did not practice them, often because they thought they were not profitable.
 This suggests knowledge gaps at two levels: